zackrjoyce/Projects/Authentication System Firebase .NET Maui/README.md

 User Profiles: User profiles are automatically generated upon registration and are stored in the Firebase Realtime Database.
 These profiles can be customized to include information such as user names, profile pictures, and other relevant data.

-Cloud Storage: Users can associate specific "products" with their accounts, and these product data are stored securely in the cloud.
-This ensures that users can access their products from anywhere, and the data is synchronized in real-time across devices.

 Getting Started
 To get started with this Authentication System in your .NET Maui project, follow these steps: